For the East to continue to thrive we must work together.

 Transport East provides a vehicle to:

-- Develop and communicate a single transport strategy and strategic investment programme, ensuring our priorities are embedded in the delivery plans of government, Network Rail, Highways Agency, private sector and other transport providers.
+- Develop and communicate a single transport strategy and strategic investment programme, ensuring our priorities are embedded in the delivery plans of government, Network Rail, National Highways, private sector and other transport providers.

 - Provide a strong, loud and collective regional voice in the national planning, prioritisation and delivery of strategic transport improvements, helping to ensure investment decisions are locally supported, evidence-led, joined-up and take a strategic long-term approach